Local Invariant Structures in the Dynamics of Capillary Water Jet: Introduction

 \subsubsection{Paralinearization}

-The key to the proof of Theorem \ref{Main1} and Theorem \ref{Main2} lies in transforming the water jet system (\ref{EQ}) into a form that allows Lyapunov-Perron method.
-The quasilinear nature causes loss of regularity; however, \emph{paradifferential calculus} is exactly designed to deal with such issue.
-It allows the nonlinearities to be manipulated as if they were linear: the loss of regularities are balanced by gains due to \emph{paralinearization}, while the operators involved enjoy exactly the same algebraic structure as usual (pseudo)differential operators do.
+The key to the proof of Theorem \ref{Main1} and \ref{Main2} lies in transforming the water jet system (\ref{EQ}) with \emph{paradifferential calculus}, a powerful tool designed to study regularity loss caused by quasilinearity.
+The transformed system allows a Lyapunov-Perron argument.
+The nonlinearities can be manipulated as if they were linear: the regularity loss is balanced by gains due to \emph{paralinearization}, while the operators enjoy exactly the same algebraic structure as usual (pseudo)differential operators do.

 Let us formally consider a general autonomous evolutionary problem

 on Sobolev spaces $H^s_x$, $s\geq s_0$.
 Here $s_0$ is a fixed, suitably large index.
 The spatial dimension could be arbitrary and the domain could be either $\xR^n$ or compact manifolds.
 The mapping $\N$ might be semilinear, quasilinear or completely nonlinear in $u$, and it is allowed to contain nonlocal derivatives of $u$.